About This Project

 Featuring an array of diverse figures from Hatshepsut (the great female king who ruled Egypt peacefully for two decades) and Malala Yousafzi (the youngest person to win the Nobel Peace Prize) to Poly Styrene (legendary teenage punk and lead singer of X-Ray Spex) and Liv Arnesen and Ann Bancroft (polar explorers and the first women to cross Antarctica), this progressive and visually arresting book is a compelling addition to women’s history.

 About the Author and Illustrator

 Shorter bio: Kate Schatz (pronounced ‘Shots’) is the New York Times-bestselling author of Rad American Women A-Z and Rad Women Worldwide.
 She’s a writer, editor, and educator, who’s been passionate about both writing and politics since she was a kid.
-She lives with her family on the island of Alameda, and loves avocados, baseball, karaoke, cats, and researching radical feminist histories.
+She’s a co-founder of Solidarity Sundays, a nationwide network of feminist activist groups, and she lives with her family on the island of Alameda.

 Miriam Klein Stahl is a Bay Area artist, educator and activist.
 In addition to her work in printmaking, drawing, sculpture, paper-cut and public art, she is also the co-founder of the Arts and Humanities Academy at Berkeley High School where she’s taught since 1995.
 As an artist, she follows in a tradition of making socially relevant work, creating portraits of political activists, misfits, radicals and radical movements.
 As an educator, she has dedicated her teaching practice to address equity through the lens of the arts.
 Her work has been widely exhibited and reproduced internationally.
 She lives in Berkeley, California with her wife, artist Lena Wolff, daughter Hazel, and their dog Lenny.